chidiwilliams/chidiwilliams.com/content/post/2020-year-in-review.md

 I also got to read a few books on different topics this year.
 Some of my favorites were: "[Heroes](https://www.penguin.co.uk/books/308231/heroes/9780241380369.html)," a collection of stories of the heroes from ancient Greek mythology; "[Reality Is Not What It Seems](https://www.penguin.co.uk/books/294669/reality-is-not-what-it-seems/9780241257975.html)," an account of how our understanding of the world has changed over the centuries, from Aristotle to Faraday to the Higgs boson; and "[Notes from the End of Everything](https://pursuitofwonder.com/product/notes-from-the-end-of-everything)," a fictional story of an author diagnosed with terminal cancer, writing about regret, friendship, existence, and death.

-Though I had used them both before this year, Goodreads and Kindle continued to help me maintain my reading habits.
+Though I had used them both before this year, Goodreads and Kindle helped me maintain my reading habits.
 I use Goodreads to discover new books and organize lists of books [2].
 And I take notes and highlights when I read on the Kindle application.
 I also bought a Kindle reader this year.
 And it's been a much better experience than reading from my mobile phone or laptop.

 Roam Research has also helped me learn better.
 I tried it out for the first time in August, and it quickly became part of my daily routine.
 I use Roam for a lot of different things, like journaling and drafting blog posts.
 And I also use it to keep notes and highlights from books and podcasts.
 I use Readwise to auto-sync the notes and highlights of books I read on my Kindle device to Roam.
 And I manually enter notes from the content I read or listen to elsewhere.